timescale/docs.timescale.com-content/api.md

-- If the column is some other integer type, this length should be an integer that reflects the column's underlying semantics (e.g., the `interval_length` should be given in milliseconds if this column is the number of milliseconds since the UNIX epoch).
+- If the column is some other integer type, this length should be an integer that reflects the column's underlying semantics (e.g., the `chunk_time_interval` should be given in milliseconds if this column is the number of milliseconds since the UNIX epoch).

 >vvv Supporting more than **one** additional dimension is currently